RDY 399 (Lansoprazole delayed release 30 mg)

 Pill imprint RDY 399 has been identified as Lansoprazole delayed release 30 mg.

-Lansoprazole is used in the treatment of barrett's esophagus; gerd; erosive esophagitis; duodenal ulcer; helicobacter pylori infection (and more), and belongs to the drug class proton pump inhibitors.
+Lansoprazole is used in the treatment of barrett's esophagus; gerd; erosive esophagitis; duodenal ulcer; aspiration pneumonia (and more), and belongs to the drug class proton pump inhibitors.
 There is no proven risk in humans during pregnancy.
 Lansoprazole 30 mg is not subject to the Controlled Substances Act.

 See also related documents.